Kripa

-Born to warrior-sage Sharadvan and apsara Janapadi in an extraordinary manner, Kripa and his twin-sister Kripi were adopted by King Shantanu of Kuru Kingdom.
+Born to warrior-sage Sharadvan and apsara Janapadi in an extraordinary manner, Kripa and his twin-sister Kripi were adopted by King Shantanu of the Kuru Kingdom.
 Kripa was trained by his birth father and became a great archer like him.
-Later in the epic, he fought on the Kauravas's side against the Pandavas in the Kurukshetra war and was among the three survivors on the Kaurava side, along with Ashwatthama and Kritavarma.
+Later in the epic, he fought on the Kaurava side against the Pandavas in the Kurukshetra War and was among the three survivors from the Kaurava side, along with Ashwatthama and Kritavarma.

-Kripa is a chiranjivi, an immortal being destined to live until the end of the Kali Yuga, the last yuga (age).
+Kripa is a chiranjivi, an immortal destined to live until the end of the Kali Yuga, the last yuga (age).
 According to some texts, he will also become one of the Saptarishi—the seven revered sages—in the next Manvantara, which is a cyclic period of time in Hindu cosmology.

 Names

 The Sanskrit word Kripa (Kṛpa) means 'pity' or 'mercy'.
 According to the Mahabharata (c.
 700 BCE – 400 CE), he and his sister were named "Kripa" and "Kripi" as they were adopted by King Shantanu out of pity.
 Kripa was given the title "acharya" ('master') as he was an expert archer.

 In the epic, Kripa is known by many other names including Gautama ('descendant of Gautama'), Sharadvata ('son of Sharadvan'), Sharadvanputra ('son of Sharadvan') and Bharatacharya ('teacher of the descendants of Bharat').